What Are Geotextile Membranes?

 Reinforcement in Construction, Drainage and Engineering Projects

 Finally, ground reinforcement membranes are often used for reinforcement in engineering and building projects – specifically, woven geotextiles are good for ground stabilisation and ground reinforcement solutions due to their high geotextile strength.
 For instance, woven geotextiles are useful for reinforcing embankments and roads built on unstable soils, allowing for the construction of steeper inclines and providing greater ground stabilisation.
 Additionally, cross hatch geotextile membranes can hold layers of soil or ground in place, and are especially useful for retaining the shapes of ditches and drains.
+These are usually called a biaxial geogrid although you can buy triaxial geogrids too.

 Types of Geotextile Membrane